Display Bilingual:

 • Dolls that'll talk and will go for a walk

-"that'll talk and will go for a walk" is a reduced relative clause. "that'll" is a contraction of "that will".
-The omitted relative pronoun is *that*.
-It describes the dolls future potential.
+"that'll talk and will go for a walk" is a relative clause describing the dolls. "'ll" is a contraction of "will," indicating future action.